gibatronic/vigilia/README.md

 }
 ```

-then start it with:
+Then start it with:

 ```sh
 npm run watch
 ```

-see? no more [grunt](http://gruntjs.com/), [gulp](http://gulpjs.com/) or even [make](https://www.gnu.org/software/make/) if you wish.
+See?
+No more [grunt](http://gruntjs.com/), [gulp](http://gulpjs.com/) or even [make](https://www.gnu.org/software/make/) if you wish.

 ### Options

 * `-h` `--help`
   <br>
-  show vigilia's man page
+  Show vigilia's man page

 * `-v` `--version`
   <br>
-  show vigilia's version
+  Show vigilia's version